nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * get lucky

-Before we look at these, Pierce J. Howard stresses

-Stress the necessity of all three elements of creativity Novelty
-Relevance
-Spontaneity

-Prepare to be lucky.

 Twyla Tharp

-You don’t get lucky without preparation, and there’s no sense in being prepared if you’re not open to the possibility of a glorious accident… Some people resent the idea of luck.
+> You don’t get lucky without preparation, and there’s no sense in being prepared if you’re not open to the possibility of a glorious accident… Some people resent the idea of luck.
 Accepting the role of chance in our lives suggests that our creations and triumphs are not entirely our own, and that in some way we’re undeserving of our success.
 I say, Get over it.
 This is how the world works.
 In creative endeavors luck is a skill.

+Cz:
 “...insights tend to come to prepared minds, that is, to those who have thought long and hard about a given set of problematic issues.”